sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 - Creates indices, downloads data, processes with ELSER
 - Most comprehensive operation

-### `--reindex`
-- Only performs reindexing from raw to processed index
-- **Recreates the properties index** to ensure clean state with latest mapping
-- Requires existing raw index
-- Useful for reprocessing data with ELSER

 ### `--recreate-index`
 - Deletes and recreates both raw and properties indices